 Once you have identified the top apps or features eating a sizeable amount of your battery power, make sure you do something about it.
 Most of the time, majority of them can be your commonly used apps.
 AVG, an information security company, has compiled a list of apps that tops the list in this link.
 Social networking and shopping apps are notorious battery hogs with their machine gun-like notifications so turning them off may greatly help you in this regard.

-Ensure apps and OS are updated
+Ensure apps and OS are updated to extend battery life

 Apple and carriers usually collects anonymous information from individual phones to help them fix problems via incremental patches.
 Always make sure that your iPhone runs the latest iOS or apps version. iOS 8 was designed to be battery-efficient so make sure you get its most updated form running in your phone.